courtois-neuromod/cneuromod_docs/source/MRI.md

 ### Auditory system

-For functional sessions, participant are equipped with MRI compatible headphone inserts.
+For functional sessions, participant are equipped with MRI compatible Sensimetrics headphone inserts.
 On the computer used for stimuli presentation, a custom impulse response of the headphones is applied with an online finite impulse response filter using the LADSPA DSP to all the presented stimuli.
 This impulse response was provided by the manufacturer.